-A reminder that those are just the basics but still enough to create a Top Quality Track!.
+A reminder that those are just the basics but still enough to create a “label-ready” track!.

 I guess that most of you already own at least one PC in your household.
 As a beginner, you do not need the latest iMac or MacBook Pro to start music production.
 Start with the one you already own and then find the best computer for music production to invest your first savings.

 Windows or MAC?
 There is no right or wrong answer!
 Each choice has its pros and cons, and since it’s not an old PC that cannot handle a “light” DAW and some plug-ins, you are good to start.
 A desktop would be ideal for working with since they are more powerful than laptops for the same amount of money.
-Plus they have larger displays.
-A laptop, however, is not a bad option, especially if you have some money to invest in a good but cheap monitor to better view your work/project.
-For more check the best laptop for DJing, and the best laptops for music production.
+Plus, they have larger displays.
+Laptops, however, are not a bad option, especially if you have some money to invest in a good but cheap monitor to better view your work/project.
+For more, check the best laptop for DJing, and the best laptops for music production.

-Our first purchase should be your music production software where we will record, produce, mix, and master our tracks.
-Later on, you will learn to use many DAW’s and use the best one for each job.
+Our first purchase should be your music production software, where we will record, produce, mix, and master our tracks.

 With the music production software, you will be able to turn your first ideas into sounds and tracks.
 Then edit and adjust your sound with the necessary audio or midi effects.
 And the last stage with mixing and mastering your tracks into a whole song.

-When you purchase an audio interface or MIDI keyboard controller, there are many possibilities that it will include a PRO daw software, such as Ableton Live Lite, Cubase or Pro Tools.
+Note: When you purchase an audio interface or MIDI keyboard controller, you will probably also get a high-end DAW software, such as Ableton Live Lite, Cubase, or Pro Tools.